Inspector French

 Inspector Joseph French is a fictional British police detective created by Irish author Freeman Wills Crofts.
 French was a prominent detective from the Golden Age of Detective Fiction, appearing in twenty-nine novels and a number of short stories between 1924 and 1957.
-The character was introduced in the 1924 novel Inspector French's Greatest Case, where he investigates a fatal diamond robbery in Hatton Garden.
+The character was introduced in the 1924 novel Inspector French's Greatest Case, in which he investigates a fatal diamond robbery in Hatton Garden.
 The series relied largely on puzzle mysteries.

 Overview

-French was a prominent detective from the Golden Age of Detective Fiction, appearing in twenty nine novels and a number of short stories between 1924 and 1957.
+French was a prominent detective from the Golden Age of Detective Fiction, appearing in twenty-nine novels and a number of short stories between 1924 and 1957.
 French is a Scotland Yard detective, whose methodical technique breaks down complex alibis.
-Over the course of the series, he is promoted to Chief Inspector and the later to Superintendent.
+Over the course of the series, he is promoted to Chief Inspector and later to Superintendent.
 His manner is courteous, he is happily married and has no major problems in his private life.